tilacog/xororo/README.md

 # xplit

-One-time pad (OTP) based 2-of-2 secret sharing with CRC32 integrity checks.
+One-time pad (OTP) 2-of-2 secret sharing with CRC32 integrity checks.

-## What It Does

 Splits a secret into two shares.
 Both shares are required to recover the original secret.
-Each share alone reveals zero information.
+Each share alone reveals zero information (information-theoretic security).

-## How It Works

-Implements a one-time pad using XOR operation with cryptographically random data:
-- Share 1 = secret ⊕ one-time pad
-- Share 2 = one-time pad
-- Recovery = Share 1 ⊕ Share 2

 ## Usage